 - subjective self-evaluation of being an artist

-The eight areas by which an artist may be recognised as such includes amounts of income but as we have already found, this is a poor yard stick in the UK, whilst qualification (especially if PhD) and peer recognition are more readily acceptable.
+The eight areas by which an artist may be recognised as such includes amounts of income but this is a poor yardstick in the UK, whilst qualification (especially at PhD level) and peer recognition are more readily acceptable.
 Lack of interest amongst artists for labelling themselves ‘professional’ also applies.
-A professional (in other professions) is usually defined by a combination of qualification and income earning.

 - A maker of unique works of value sold via the art market